Newfoundland Ranger Force: History

 The force was recommended by Deputy Minister of Justice Brian Dunfield in 1932 to the Amulree Commission.
 The Newfoundland Constabulary was to remain as the police force for the major centres on the Avalon and Bonavista peninsulas while the Rangers would service remote areas of the island and Labrador.

 The force was placed under the Department of Natural Resources, though served all six of the Commission's departments, under the control of Major Leonard T. Stick, an officer of the Royal Newfoundland Regiment.

 The former estate of Sir Robert Bond, the Grange, located at Whitbourne was used as training facilities.
 Amongst the training in law enforcement they were also trained in how to record vital statistics and submit monthly reports.

 When World War II began in 1939, the Dominions Office was forced to declare the Rangers an essential service, thus disallowing members to enlist in other armed services, after thirty-four Rangers had left the service.
 Those members who had departed joined a variety of military forces, including the Newfoundland Heavy Artillery, the Royal Air Force, the Royal Canadian Air Force, the Royal Canadian Navy and the Royal Navy.

 The force was called upon to attend political meetings and also act as observers and during the 1948 referendum they operated the polling stations.

-On April 1, 1949, the Newfoundland Rangers were amalgamated with the RCMP.